ravila4/mychem.info/docs/doc/chem_query_service.rst

 facets
 """"""
-    Optional, a single field or comma-separated fields to return facets, for example, "facets=cadd", "facets=cadd,dbsnp.vartype".
+    Optional, a single field or comma-separated fields to return facets, can only be used on non-free text fields.
+E.g. "facets=chembl.molecule_properties.full_mwt".
 See `examples of faceted queries here <#faceted-queries>`_.

 facet_size
 """"""""""